Graph Neural Networks with Feature and Structure Aware Random Walk: Experiments

-\textit{\textbf{Parameter Sensitivity.}} In \Cref{sec:fpr}, we introduce the similarity sorting to generate an irreducible graph $S$ and then combine $S$ with the original graph $G$ to construct an irreducible combinatorial graph $\mathcal{G}$, where $k$ is set to a small value to guarantee sparsity.
-Hence, we explore the effect of $k$ on the performance of node classification task.
-We choose $k$ from $\{2,4,6\}$ and conduct experiments with different $k$ on 3 datasets, and report results in \Cref{fig:para_sen}.
-We find that the performance under different $k$ value is highly related to the results of MLP in \Cref{tab:nc_result}.
-For example, on CoraML, MLP achieves not too bad classification accuracy, which indicates that the correlation between class labels and node features is high.
-In our models, with a larger $k$, nodes may gather more information from those with similar features, which makes nodes more discriminative.
-On the other hand, on Chameleon, MLP achieves a low accuracy, which means node features could mislead the node classification.
-Hence, a small $k$ is better in this dataset.
+\textit{\textbf{Parameter Sensitivity.}} In \Cref{sec:fpr}, we introduce the approximate similarity sorting to generate an irreducible graph $G_s$ and then combine $G_s$ with the original graph $G$ to construct an irreducible combined graph $G_c$, where $window\_size$ is set to a small value to guarantee sparsity.
+Hence, we explore the effect of $window\_size$ on the performance of node classification task.
+We choose $window\_size$ from 1 to 5 and conduct experiments with different $window\_size$ on 4 datasets, and report results in \Cref{fig:para_sen}.
+We observe that with the increase of $window\_size$, the performance increases until reaches at a peak and then decreases.
+This is reasonable as suitable number of distant nodes are capable of incorporating proper global information which makes nodes more discriminative, while excessive distant nodes may introduce noise which slow down the training speed due to density and hurt the generalization ability.
+Thus, $window\_size$ should be carefully decided to achieve the optimal performance on the validation set.